mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Halcyon fails to restore the install directory, and falls back to building the application.
+In this step, Halcyon checks and reuses the previously restored GHC and Cabal directories, fails to restore the install directory, and falls back to building the application.

 1. First, the _sandbox directory_ is restored from public storage.
+The correct archive to restore is determined by calculating a _constraints hash_ of the declared version constraints.
+The restored directory is located in the base directory, next to the GHC and Cabal directories.

 2. Next, Halcyon restores the _build directory,_ and performs an incremental build.
+The build is performed in a temporary directory, and the source directory is never modified.

 3. Finally, a new install directory is prepared and archived, and the app is installed.